 Tours - Tours of the U.S. Capitol need to be scheduled in advance through the Advance Reservation System or through the office of one of your Senators or your Representative.
 Book a Tour »

 Visitors with Disabilities - The Capitol Visitor Center is fully accessible to people with disabilities.
-Listening devices with audio description of the films and exhibition are available at the Information Desks.
 All films have open captioning.
 In addition, there are a variety of other services for visitors with disabilities, including adaptive tours of the Capitol, wheelchairs, and sign-language interpreting services for individuals who are deaf or hard of hearing.
 More Information on Accessibility »

 Service Animals - Service animals are allowed in the Capitol Visitor Center and the Capitol.